Mubarak-Musse/JobReady_Python/README.md

 # JobReady_Python

-A hands own apporch to python from novice to londaing your first software engineering role, all code callenge and project based learning is listed in this repository
+A hands-on approach to Python from novice to learning your first software engineering role, all code challenges and project-based learning are listed in this repository.

-Part 1 : Gitting statrted
+Part 1: Getting started
-Part 2 : loops and data structure
+Part 2: loops and data structure
-Part 3 : Object oriented programming in python
+Part 3: Object-oriented programming in Python
-Part 4 : Data Processing with pyhton
+Part 4: Data Processing with Python
-Part 5 : Data Analysis and Exception Handling
+Part 5: Data Analysis and Exception Handling